christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 It was necessary that these rabbis cut-and-pasted from an imperial cult.
 Getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today.

-This book traces Christianity all the way back to its foundations — from the Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult.
+This book traces Christianity all the way back to its foundations — from the mythemes of Scythian snake-worshiping cults, to the Alexandrian School in Egypt and the Sarapis cult, to the Roman (Bosphoran) imperial cult — and then finishes with the subversion of the Bosphoran cult.

 A few things that you need to know before you read my book: